-Regionally, the firm’s Manager of Recruitment and Development, Brad Proctor oversees the firm’s articling program and is available to assist at any time.
+Regionally, the firm’s Deputy Managing Partner, Brad Proctor oversees the firm’s student and articling programs and is available to assist at any time.

 McInnes Cooper has a long-standing “open door” tradition.
 All clerks are encouraged to simply walk into any lawyer’s office, senior or junior, and ask for assistance.

 McInnes Cooper is serious about helping its junior members achieve success quickly.
 We were the first law firm in Atlantic Canada to have dedicated professional development staff.
-The Regional Director of Development and Training, Andrea Nauf, who is a lawyer, oversees the firm’s well-known professional development program.
-The firm holds regular substantive lunch sessions attended by clerks, associates, and partners and taught by specialist lawyers in the firm.
+The Managing Director of Professional Resources, Andrea Nauf, who is a lawyer, oversees the firm’s well-known professional development and training programs.
+The firm holds regular substantive lunch sessions attended by students, clerks, associates, and partners and taught by specialist lawyers in the firm.
 The professional development opportunities available to clerks and students continue in practice.

 Articled clerks are greeted each June with comprehensive orientations and helpful materials.
 By the end of your first couple of days with us, you’ll feel right at home!